Catholic diocese near Montreal expresses regret about Hells Angels tombstone

 Advertise with us

-SAINT-BASILE-LE-GRAND - A Roman Catholic diocese on Montreal's South Shore is expressing its regrets over a tombstone showcasing the logo of the Hells Angels outlaw biker gang at a parish cemetery.
+SAINT-BASILE-LE-GRAND - A Roman Catholic diocese on Montreal's South Shore says it's scandalized that a tombstone was installed at a parish cemetery showcasing the logo of the Hells Angels outlaw biker gang.

 Read this article for free: